-Value: 30% of final grade Due Date: See Class Schedule
+Value: See Grading Scheme Due Date: See Class Schedule

 Purpose: The student will demonstrate their knowledge of the course concepts by applying them to a specific horticulture plant of their choosing.
 Students are encouraged to problem solve, intelligently discuss concepts and/or describe the interconnectedness of relevant botanical concepts rather than simply describe facts about their selected plant.